-Argyll Community Housing Association is the largest partner landlord in HOME Argyll with over 5,000 properties across the whole of Argyll and Bute.
-The majority of the Association's properties are mainstream properties although the Association also has a number of properties designed or adapted for specific needs.
-These include 12 sheltered housing complexes, and a number of amenity or adapted houses catering for applicants with health, mobility or other particular needs.
-In addition the Association has 3 Travelling Person's Sites providing facilities for Gypsy Travellers.
+Argyll Community Housing Association is the largest partner landlord in Home Argyll with over 5,000 properties across the whole of Argyll and Bute.
+The majority of the Association's properties are mainstream, although the Association also has a number of properties designed or adapted for specific needs.
+These include sheltered housing complexes and a number of amenity or adapted houses catering for applicants with health, mobility or other particular needs.
+In addition, the Association has travelling person sites in Argyll and Bute providing facilities for gypsy travellers.
 The Association has offices throughout Argyll and Bute.

 Dunbritton Housing Association has homes in the Helensburgh, Lomond and Cowal areas.
 Again, most are general needs homes but there are also a small number of homes for older people and wheelchair accessible properties.
 The Association is based in Dumbarton and also has homes in the West Dunbartonshire council area.
 These properties are also allocated using the HOME Argyll allocations policy.
-Please contact the Association directly for more information on these homes.

 Fyne Homes is the second largest housing association in Argyll and Bute.
-It has homes in Mid Argyll, the Cowal and Kintyre Peninsulas, the Isle of Gigha, and the Isle of Bute.
+It has homes in Mid Argyll, the Cowal and Kintyre Peninsulas the Isle of Gigha, and the Isle of Bute.
 The Association has four offices which are located in Lochgilphead, Dunoon, Campbeltown and Rothesay.

-West Highland Housing Association has homes in Oban, Lorn and the Inner Hebridean islands.
+West Highland Housing Association has homes in Oban, Lorn and the Islands.
 Most of the homes are in Oban and on the Isle of Mull.
-A small number of homes are in the rural communities of Lorn, Luing, Lismore, Tiree, Islay, Jura and Colonsay.
+A small number of homes are in the rural communities of Lorn, Tiree, Islay, Jura and Colonsay.
 Most homes are general needs with only a very small number that are particularly suitable for severely disabled and older people.
 The Association is based in Oban.

 Argyll and Bute Council is the strategic housing authority with statutory obligation to develop and deliver the Local Housing Strategy.
-The Council no longer has homes available for rent through HOME Argyll but does retain responsibility for assessing applications from customers who are homeless or threatened with homelessness.
+The Council does not have homes available for rent through HOME Argyll but does have responsibility for assessing applications from customers who are homeless or threatened with homelessness.
 The Council has a duty to find suitable housing for households that it assesses as being unintentionally homeless and with a local connection to the Argyll and Bute area.
 The rules for assessing homelessness are laid out in national legislation are not the same as those for assessing housing need under this policy.